Tap the text to show or hide reading controls.

 “W-well, it’s just that….”

 Startled by the pressing tone, Naru stammered.
-He assumed Gyu-yeon was furious because he’d strangled Geon-hyuk.
+He seemed to think that Gyu-yeon was furious because he had strangled Geon-hyuk.

 Geon-hyuk kept his mouth tightly shut, offering no answer.
 He intended to make Naru more embarrassed.

-Naru felt like running.
-He blamed himself: he’d let go of Gyu-yeon’s hand first and deliberately caused that scene so he’d meet Geon-hyuk.
+Naru felt like running away.
+He thought it was all his fault: letting go of Gyu-yeon’s hand first and deliberately causing that scene so he’d meet Geon-hyuk.

-His head told him to sober up and tell the truth about what had happened, but faced with Gyu-yeon, his mouth froze like stone and wouldn’t open.
+His head knew he should sober up and tell the truth about what had happened, but faced with the situation, his mouth froze like stone and wouldn’t open.

-Gyu-yeon, who had been standing at a distance, strode up and stopped in front of Naru.
-With each step he took, Geon-hyuk’s mouth curled into a smirk while Naru’s head involuntarily drooped.
+Gyu-yeon, who had been standing at a distance, strode up to stand in front of Naru.
+With each step he took forward, Geon-hyuk’s mouth curled up, while Naru’s head inevitably drooped.

 “Who told you to answer?”